agile-ts/documentation/docs/Interfaces.md

 // Doesn't execute sideEffects MY_STATE.set("myNewValue3", {sideEffects: false});
 ```
-Several things are done in side effects.
+In a side effect several important tasks are done.
-These include for example _rebuilding the Group output_
+These include for example _rebuilding the Group output_ of a Group
-or _updating the State value the corresponding external Storage_.
+or _updating the persisted State value in the corresponding external Storage_.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|